Configure custom hierarchy levels in your plan

 3. Once you’ve configured your level, select Save changes.

-4. On your Roadmap view, adjust your hierarchy filters in the Filters menu to include your new hierarchy level on your timeline.
+4. On your timeline view, open the Filters menu and adjust your hierarchy filters to show this new level on your timeline.